 The first floor of the main building houses bound general periodicals, rare books, the graduate study room, and the office of the librarian.
 The card catalogs, the main circulation desk, the main reading room and reference rooms are on the second floor.
 These catalogs are divided into authortitle catalog and subject catalog.
 Another reading room is on the third floor.
-In the basement are located a reading room for the blind, a juvenile and textbook library, the religion department library and the United Nations documents.
+In the basement are located a reading room for the blind, a juvenile and textbook library, and the religion department library.